joehewett/super-simple-blog/posts/barriers-to-entering-ai.md

 ---
-title: 'Barriers to entry in Artificial Intelligence'
+title: 'Barriers to entry in AI'
 date: '2022-06-03T13:00:00.000Z'
 description: 'Why does the average person not engage deeply with Artificial Intelligence?'
 thumbnail: '/img/blog/thumbnail5.png'